 How we came to be

-As practitioners working directly with people navigating trauma, harm and conflict — in schools, victim services, youth work, and frontline community support — we kept seeing the same patterns repeat.
+As practitioners working with people affected by trauma, harm, conflict and social harm, we kept seeing the same patterns repeat.

-We bring a mix of frontline experience across trauma support, education, conflict resolution and community organising — but most importantly, we bring a commitment to showing up with care, humility and curiosity.
+We bring experience across victim support, education, youth work, facilitation and trauma-aware practice.
+Most importantly, we bring a commitment to showing up with care, humility and curiosity.

 Who we work with